5 Workout Rules For Beginners

 Focus on your form

-Hopefully these tips are helpful for any members of the SWEAT Community who resolved to get fitter, healthier and stronger in 2018!
+Hopefully these tips are helpful for any members of the SWEAT Community who resolved to get fitter, healthier and stronger!
 Remember, you can ask for help at any time by heading to the forum — there is a whole community of women here to offer advice, encouragement and support.